-Rick Carroll has served with the Maryland State Police since 1999 and is currently the Commander of the Special Tactical Assault Team.
-He is a decorated veteran with experience in all facets of policing to include patrol, investigations, special operations training and the development of Maryland Police & Corrections Training Commission standards.
-Rick has served the majority of his career in special operations as operator, assistant team leader, team leader and has been responsible for highly specialized units such as Emergency Services, Public Order, K9, Motors and SWAT.
-Rick has extensive experience in commanding pre-planned and spontaneous high risk law enforcement operations.
+Rick Carroll is a retired 23-year veteran First Sergeant of the Maryland State Police.
+He is a decorated veteran with experience in all facets of policing including patrol, investigations, special operations training, and the development of Maryland Police & Corrections Training Commission standards.
+Rick served 13 years of his career in special operations and has been responsible for commanding highly specialized units such as Emergency Services, Public Order, K9, Motors, and SWAT.

-In 2016 and 2017 he developed a modernized curriculum through the Maryland Police and Correctional Training Commissions and delivered training and certifications related to Advanced, Intermediate and Basic Public Order Operations, Public Order Command and Planning for Police Executives and Less Lethal Impact Munitions and Chemical Munitions deployment.
+In 2016 and 2017 he developed a modernized curriculum through the Maryland Police and Correctional Training Commissions and delivered training and certifications related to Advanced, Intermediate, and Basic Public Order Operations, Public Order Command, and Planning for Police Executives and Less Lethal Impact Munitions and Chemical Munitions deployment.
 He has trained thousands of Public Order Officers throughout the Baltimore Washington Metropolitan area and the United States.
-He was honored by the International Association of Chiefs of Police with the “40 Under 40’ Award that the IACP, recognizes “40 law enforcement professionals under the age of 40 who demonstrate leadership, commitment, strong values, and excellence.”
+He was honored by the International Association of Chiefs of Police with the “40 Under 40” Award which recognizes “40 law enforcement professionals under the age of 40 who demonstrate leadership, commitment, strong values, and excellence.”